syncfusion-content/js-api-docs/api/js/ejTreeGrid.md

 ### columns.commands `array`
 {:#members:columns-commands}

-Using this property we can enable command column in TreeGrid
+Gets or sets an object to define a command column in TreeGrid.

 #### Default Value:
 {:.param}